square/connect-api-examples/connect-examples/oauth/java/README.md

 # Connect OAuth Flow Example (Java)

-This example demonstrates a bare-bones Java implementation of the Square ConnectOAuth flow.
+This example demonstrates a bare-bones Java implementation of the Square Connect OAuth flow.
 The application links merchants to the OAuth Permissions form and handles the result of the authorization, which is sent to the application's Redirect URL.

 For more information, see [OAuth Overview](https://developer.squareup.com/docs/oauth-api/overview),